-If you are travelling to France with celiac disease, it's important that you have a plan for communicating your diet effectively.
-In the land of bakeries, crepes and pastries, you need to be prepared.
-Nothing ruins an amazing trip like being "glutened".
-Here's a few lines to remember:
+Travelling to France with celiac disease is possible, but it's important to have a plan for communicating your gluten-free diet.
+In the land of bakeries, crepes and pastries, and a language barrier, you need to be prepared.
+Here's a few gluten-free phrases to remember:

 "Gluten Free" in French

 - "Sans gluten"

 We'd recommend taking it a practical step further and learn how to say "I cannot eat gluten."